rammalahmad/Twitter-Sentiment-Analysis/Final_models/documentation + resources/Documentation.md

 In the visualisation a smart move would be to sort the tweets in a cluster from the closest to the cluster center to the farthest.
 Consequently the tweets that are most relevant to the cluster's topic will be on top.

 __HDBScan__
 I'd also like to return to HDBScan as it seems to be quite powerful for the task at hand, maybe even better than KMeans since it eliminates the possibility of having small irrelevant clusters.
 So i would invite you to put the SMT into further tests with HDBScan.
-Keep in mind that HDBScan remember to eliminate the cluster -1 from the
+Keep in mind that HDBScan will create a cluster -1 containing all the tweets that did not fit anywhere so remember to eliminate this cluster from your final front-end database.

 ## Keywords extraction
 Since we're willing to increase the wait time on the refresh button while improving the wait time for the visualise i think it would be affordable to use KeyBERT instead of TFIDF in the keywords extraction task.\